govindkumar96/common-properties/README.md

-This repo contains common properties to be ised across all applications.
+This repo contains common properties to be used across all applications.